Connecting the Dots: Numerical Randomized Hamiltonian Monte Carlo with State-Dependent Event Rates: Introduction

 \section{Introduction}

 By now, Markov chain Monte Carlo (MCMC) methods and their widespread application in Bayesian statistics need no further introduction \citep[see e.g.][]{GelmanBDA3,robert_casella}.
-This paper introduces a, to the author's knowledge, new class of approximate MCMC-like methods applicable for challenging and high-dimensional estimation problems.

-The current state of the art general purpose MCMC algorithm for continuous target distributions is Hamiltonian Monte Carlo (HMC) \citep[see][for an introduction]{1206.1901}.
-HMC methods come in many incarnations \citep[see e.g.][and references therein]{girolami_calderhead_11,doi:10.1063/1.4874000,bou-rabee2017}, but arguably the most successful instance is the no-U-turn sampler \citep{JMLR:v15:hoffman14a}, as a variant of the no-U-turn sampler is the main sampling algorithm of the widely used Bayesian statistical software Stan \citep{JSSv076i01}.

-HMC methods rely on defining a synthetic Hamiltonian (i.e. energy preserving) physical system related to the target distribution in consideration.
-Subsequently, the dynamics of the system, satisfying a certain system of ordinary differential equations (ODEs), is numerically simulated to form the proposal mechanism for the HMC MCMC algorithm.
-Provided the numerical integrator employed to simulate the dynamics is time-reversible and volume preserving (i.e., symplectic), the accept probability associated with such a proposal has a simple and computationally convenient form.
-In fact, only rather crude simulation of the dynamics is required, as any incurred numerical errors are exactly corrected in the accept/reject step.

-However, with symplecticity comes rather strict requirements on the numerical integration process.
-In particular, the adaptive step size selection (or similar mechanisms) commonly associated with practical numerical ODE integration \citep[see e.g.][]{10.5555/153158,numrecipes2007} breaks the symplectic nature of the numerical integration.
-Fixed step sizes work very well for close to Gaussian target distributions.
-However, for more ``irregular'' distributions, a fixed step size strategy may either lead to a failure to explore the complete target distribution, or highly inefficient integration as the fixed step size must account for the most ``extreme'' parts of the target distribution \citep[see e.g.][Figure 8, Stan, for an example where fixed time step integrators fail to explore the target]{Kleppe2017}.

-The first contribution of this work is the consideration of adaptive, highly precise, generally non-symplectic integrators \citep[see e.g.][]{10.5555/153158} for HMC-like statistical computing.
-As will be clear from this paper, such precise integration procedures may be used uncorrected (i.e. no accept/reject step or similar) as they may arbitrarily accurately represent the true underlying Hamiltonian dynamics.
-In practice, even for rather lax error tolerances, the incurred biases are close to imperceivable relative to the Monte Carlo variation of the overarching MCMC procedure.
-Further, this development allows the leveraging of the large numerical ODE toolbox to obtain a very versatile and computationally fast and stable methodology.
+In this paper, Generalized Randomized Hamiltonian Monte Carlo (GRHMC), a wide class of continuous time Markov processes with a pre-selected stationary distribution is constructed.
+Further, Numerical GRHMC (NGRHMC), the practical implementation of GRHMC processes is suggested as a robust and easy to use general purpose class of algorithms for solving problems otherwise handled using MCMC methods for continuous state spaces.